Heroin Addiction Treatment And Recovery Help

 - Collapsed veins

-- Organ damage (often caused by toxic additives in street heroin)
+- Organ damage (typically caused by additives in street heroin)

-Fatal overdose is of particular concern for users of street heroin because it is impossible to know the purity of the drug or whether dangerous substances have been “cut” with heroin.
+Overdoses, both fatal and non-fatal, are of particular concern for users of street heroin because it is impossible to determine the contents of the heroin, as it may have been cut with other dangerous substances.

-With regular use, heroin users develop a tolerance to the drug and begin taking larger doses of the drug to feel high.
-Over time, the body gets used to the drug.
-If a heroin addict stops using, they can experience severe withdrawal symptoms, including:
+Heroin users who use on a regular basis quickly develop a tolerance to the drug and begin having to consume larger doses of the drug to feel high.
+Since the body gets used to the presence of heroin over time, if a heroin addict stops using, he or she can experience severe withdrawal symptoms that include:

 - Vomiting and diarrhea